Azure-Samples/ms-identity-android-java/README.md

 ```

 > [!NOTE]
-> If you're writing an application that will only be used for Firstline Workers on shared devices, we recommend you write your application to  support only the `Single Account` Mode.
+> If you're writing an application that will only be used on shared devices, we recommend you write your application to  support only the `Single Account` Mode.

-For more information on the concepts used in this sample, be sure to read the [FirstLine Worker documentation](https://docs.microsoft.com/azure/active-directory/develop/shared-device-mode)
+For more information on the concepts used in this sample, be sure to read the [Shared device mode documentation](https://docs.microsoft.com/azure/active-directory/develop/shared-device-mode)

 ## How to run this sample